Procurement Glossary

 Lean procurement in a nutshell:

 Lean procurement is a systematic approach to streamlining and optimizing all procurement processes by eliminating waste and non-value-adding activities.
-For procurement, this enables more efficient processes, reduced process costs and improved cooperation with suppliers.
+For Procurement , this enables more efficient processes, reduced process costs and improved collaboration with suppliers.

 Example: By introducing a digital Kanban system and standardized ordering processes, an automotive supplier reduced its procurement cycle time from an average of 14 to 5 days and cut process costs per order by 60% from 75 to 30 euros.

-Lean procurement is an innovative management approach in modern purchasing that is based on the fundamental principles of lean management.
+Lean procurement is an innovative management approach in modern Procurement that is based on the fundamental principles of lean management.
 This approach aims to eliminate waste in procurement processes and create an optimal value stream.
 By focusing on value creation, process optimization and continuous improvement, lean procurement enables companies to make their procurement activities more efficient and cost-effective.
-This introduction introduces the key concepts, methods and benefits of Lean Procurement and highlights its practical implementation in day-to-day business.
+In this introduction, the key concepts, methods and benefits of Lean Procurement are presented and their practical implementation in day-to-day business is highlighted.

 What is Lean Procurement?

-Lean procurement is an approach to purchasing that applies the principles of lean management to procurement processes.
+Lean procurement is an approach to Procurement that applies the principles of lean management to procurement processes.
 The aim is to minimize waste, streamline processes and create greater value for the company.
-By focusing on efficiency and customer benefit, resources are used optimally and throughput times are shortened.
+By focusing on efficiency and customer benefit, resources are optimally utilized and throughput times are shortened.

 Core elements of lean procurement